+FTA and CGA

+- Draft or review your consumer contracts and terms of trade. - Draft or review your business-to-business contracts. - Review your marketing material. - Advise you on your obligations under the FTA and CGA. - Defend a claim for an alleged breach of the FTA. - Provide training on the CGA and FTA to avoid staff breaching it.

+CCCFA

+- Draft or review your credit contract terms, consumer leases or buy-back agreements. - Advise you on advertising requirements under the CCCFA. - Draft or review your disclosure statements to borrowers. - Register and enforce security interests. - Defend a claim for an alleged breach of the CCCFA. - Provide training on the CCCFA to avoid staff breaching it.

+Privacy Act

-- Draft or review your consumer contracts and terms of trade - Draft or review your business-to-business contracts - Review your marketing material - Advise you on your obligations under the FTA and CGA - Defend a claim for an alleged breach of the FTA - Provide training on the CGA and FTA to avoid staff breaching it. - Draft or review your credit contract terms, consumer leases or buy-back agreements - · Advise you on advertising requirements under the CCCFA - Draft or review your disclosure statements to borrowers - Register and enforce security interests - Defend a claim for an alleged breach of the CCCFA - Provide training on the CCCFA to avoid staff breaching it. - Advise you on how to safely hold, collect, store, use and disclose information - Draft or review your Privacy Notices for New Zealand and Australian law; and GDPR - Prepare templates and guidance on data audits and privacy impact assessments - Prepare policies for various aspects of privacy compliance, for example, in relation to HR matters, front-line staff, breach protocols and procedures - Assist you in responding to requests for information. - Advise you on whether your methods of obtaining consent to send commercial electronic messages are adequate for the purposes of the UEMA - Prepare internal policies and provide training on the UEMA to avoid staff breaching it - Assist you in responding to investigations by the DIA.
+- Advise you on how to safely hold, collect, store, use and disclose information. - Draft or review your Privacy Notices for New Zealand and Australian law; and GDPR. - Prepare templates and guidance on data audits and privacy impact assessments. - Prepare policies for various aspects of privacy compliance, for example, in relation to HR matters, front-line staff, breach protocols and procedures. - Provide training for your staff about how they can comply with their Privacy Act obligations. - Assist you in responding to requests for information.

-dentons.co.nz
+How we can help you

+UEMA

+- Advise you on whether your methods of obtaining consent to send commercial electronic messages are adequate for the purposes of the UEMA. - Prepare internal policies and provide training on the UEMA to avoid staff breaching it. - Assist you in responding to investigations by the Department of Internal Affairs.

+Gambling Act

+• Review your competition formats and terms to ensure they comply with the Gambling Act 'sales promotion scheme'.

+Advertising Standards

+- · Review your marketing material. - Defend a claim for an alleged breach of the standards. - Provide training on the standards to avoid staff breaching them.

+Contact

+Hayley Miller

+Partner

+D +64 9 915 3366

+M +64 21 870 477

+hayley.miller@dentons.com

+ABOUT DENTONS

+Across over 80 countries, Dentons helps you grow, protect, operate and finance your organization by providing uniquely global and deeply local legal solutions.
+Polycentric, purpose-driven and committed to inclusion, diversity, equity and sustainability, we focus on what matters most to you.

+www.dentons.com

-© 2021 Dentons.
+© 2023 Dentons.
 Dentons is a global legal practice providing client services worldwide through its member firms and affiliates.
 This publication is not designed to provide legal or other advice and you should not take, or refrain from taking, action based on its content.
 Please see dentons.com for Legal Notices.